Client Research Before Discovery Calls: How Automated Web Intelligence Stops You From Walking In Blind

 Client research before discovery calls shouldn't take 45 minutes.
 Automated web intelligence gathers context, tech stack, and pain points in minutes.

 The call recovered.
 Barely.
 But the engagement took three more conversations to close instead of one.
-That's 4+ hours of my time and theirs, all because I showed up with surface-level context instead of real intelligence.
+That's 4+ extra hours, all because the boutique firm sent an associate into discovery with the kind of context only the lead consultant carried in their head.

 The 15-Minute Gap That Costs You Deals